 A box office opens in the foyer/entrance 45 minutes before the performance begins.
 Tickets are only available for that evening’s performance.

 - In the opera house, the toilet is on the right after the entrance (also a disabled toilet), further toilets are on the 1st tier on the left and on the 2nd tier on the left.
 There are also toilets opposite the opera house on the right behind the Hohenzollern fountain.

 In the Stadtkirche, the toilet is located between the towers.

 In the Schlosskirche as well as in St. Georgen, please ask our staff or follow the signs.

 - Washing your hands – You will find soap at the wash basins to thoroughly clean your hands.
 Disinfection dispensers can be found in the entrance area of the Opera House.

 Due to the cramped nature of the premises, catering in the Opera House will probably not be offered in the balcony hall as usual, but in the public area outside between the entrance and the Hohenzollern Fountain.
 In these catering areas, we ask that you observe the hygiene rules that will then apply and have been announced.

 - All neuralgic points or areas in our premises are thoroughly cleaned and disinfected daily.

-- All medical recommendations given by the authorities regarding the treatment of and cooperation with other people are implemented, checked daily and updated accordingly.
+- All medical recommendations given by the authorities regarding the handling and cooperation with other persons are implemented, checked daily or updated accordingly.

-- We inform our employees about these instructions and recommendations via the available communication channels.
+- We inform our staff about these directives and recommendations through the available communication channels.